 - Hitting 50Hz.
 Use libbcm2835 direct to GPIOs.
 SPI. - Decoding the YM5 file format.
 LHA, and interlaced for better compression.
-Documentation a bit sparse. - 5V to 3.3 level converters - Initially had trouble getting SPI working - Tried to get auto-sense of line-out jack.
+Documentation a bit sparse. - Also PT3 file format implementation - 5V to 3.3 level converters - Initially had trouble getting SPI working - Tried to get auto-sense of line-out jack.
 Complicated for many reasons (with most jacks you have to detect impedance which I couldn't get working)